 In 2013, Special Agent Gregory Coleman was named in retaliation by Putin over the Magnitsky List.
 It was specified it was due to his persistent prosecution of Chernov.
 U.S. Attorney were not placed on the list, who were actually responsible for indicting Chernov.

-In January 2015, SA Coleman retired with secrets unknown about Chernov.
+In January 2015, SA Coleman retired.
 He immediately set-up Coleman Worldwide Consultants - courtesy of the Wolf of Wall Street fame.

 Below is a report almost verbatim from David Robb a former labor, legal and investigative reporter at The Hollywood Reporter and Daily Variety.
 This series is a follow-up to his 2004 book “Operation Hollywood: How the Pentagon Shapes and Censors the Movies.”
 Michael Ravnitzky provided research for this series.